AugeosAI/aws-module-vpc/README.md

 ![Infrastructure](images/reference-architecture.png)

-Note that the Reference Architecture is highly customizable, so what's deployed may be a bit different than what's in the diagram.
+The Reference Architecture is highly customisable, so what's deployed may be a bit different than what's in the diagram.
 Here is an overview of what's actually deployed:

 1. [Infrastructure as code](#infrastructure-as-code)